The SpaceNet Challenge

 The SpaceNet Challenge Will Help Create Next-Gen Computer Geospatial Vision Algorithms Utilizing Real Satellite Imagery and Data

-The teams from DigitalGlobe, CosmiQ Works, NVIDIA, and Topcoder have created this useful asset to make it easy for you to better understand this topic and to prepare to compete at a high level in The SpaceNet Challenge.
+The teams from DigitalGlobe, CosmiQ Works, Radiant Solutions, and Topcoder have created this useful asset to make it easy for you to better understand this topic and to prepare to compete at a high level in The SpaceNet Challenge.
 If you are new to the area of geospatial computer vision algorithms, we suggest you explore the following content and plan to attend a Google OnAir Hangout featuring experts from the SpaceNet team that we will be hosting prior to the launch of the challenge.
 To pre-register, go to this page and fill out the simple form.
 Enjoy the content and good luck!

 Getting Started with SpaceNet Data